zablvit/irbis-ukr-scrape/README.md

-# Ukrainian languiage literatute by year
+# Ukrainian language literature by year

 Scrape of Ucrainica database of Vernadskyi national library of Ukraine for Ukrainian literature works